bin3/toyml/README.md

 ### Welcome to Toyml

 This project is a toy of machine learning, which contains the implementations of some classic machine learning algorithms.
-It may be an easy beginning to learn those algorithms deeply.
+It may be an easy beginning of learning those algorithms deeply.

 ### Depended Libraries
 * gflags